gavinln/scikit-vm/doc/data_science_flash_cards.md

 12. What is Entropy and Information gain in Decision tree algorithm?

 The core algorithm for building decision tree is called ID3.
-ID3 uses Enteropy and Information Gain to construct a decision tree.
+ID3 uses Entropy and Information Gain to construct a decision tree.

 Entropy

-A decision tree is built top-down from a root node and involve partitioning of data into homogenious subsets.
-ID3 uses enteropy to check the homogeneity of a sample.
-If the sample is completely homogenious then entropy is zero and if the sample is an equally divided it has entropy of one.
+A decision tree is built top-down from a root node and involve partitioning of data into homogeneous subsets.
+ID3 uses entropy to check the homogeneity of a sample.
+If the sample is completely homogeneous then entropy is zero and if the sample is an equally divided it has entropy of one.

 Information Gain